Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Introduction

 \section{Introduction}

-Model predictive control (MPC) has been used for a wide range of applications, including: chemical process controls \cite{eaton1992model, 4237792}, power electronics \cite{vazquez2014model}, aerospace systems \cite{8431585, eren2017model}, and heating, ventilation, and air-conditioning (HVAC) systems \cite{aswani2011reducing, maasoumy2012total}.
-More recent work has studied the design of adaptive or learning-based MPC (LBMPC) schemes that ensure constraint satisfaction in the presence of models that are updated as more system measurements become available \cite{Negenborn2004ExperiencebasedMP, aswani2013provably, Morinelly2016DualMW, Zanon2019SafeRL, Karnchanachari2020PracticalRL, Gros2020ReinforcementLF}.
+Reinforcement learning (RL) research \cite{AbbasiYadkori2019ModelFreeLQ, Chen2019ReinforcementLA, Agarwal2020BoostingFC} focuses on regret analysis for primarily unconstrained, linear systems.
+On the other hand, adaptive model predictive control (MPC), including learning-based MPC (LBMPC), seeks to ensure constraint satisfaction in the presence of models that are updated as more data becomes available \cite{Negenborn2004ExperiencebasedMP, aswani2013provably, Karnchanachari2020PracticalRL, Gros2020ReinforcementLF}.
+The relationship between MPC and RL has not yet been fully explored.

-In the context of learning-based control, the constraint satisfaction and robustness are often provided by leveraging LBMPC while the performance is optimized by directly utilizing sequential data-driven approaches, such as reinforcement learning (RL) \cite{hewing2020learning}.
-However, the related research that have designed RL algorithms for nonlinear discrete-time control systems are limited \cite{koller2018learning, wabersich2018safe, gros2019data, kakade2020information, Agarwal2020BoostingFC, boffi2021regret}.
-Some of them are concerned with asymptotic stability of the closed-loop system (known as safety in RL), while the others provide finite-time regret bounds.
-These bounds quantify the difference between the control performance of the data-driven control policy and that of an oracle control policy with perfect knowledge of the model uncertainty.

-In this line of research for nonlinear learning-based control, our paper both presents a rigorous regret analysis and proves closed-loop stability for the proposed adaptive control policies.
-There are two main novel aspects of our work compared to the existing studies.
-Firstly, we highlight that comparing finite-horizon policies with different horizon lengths leads to ambiguous regret notions in evaluation of learning-based control policies.
-For this reason that we will discuss in detail, we propose a new regret notion that compares a finite-horizon learning-based policy with a finite-horizon oracle controller as the benchmark.
-Secondly, we bound this regret notion for a class of learning-based control policies for which we also prove closed-loop stability.
+Our paper aims to better connect these two areas.
+We make two main contributions: First, we discuss how comparing finite-horizon policies with different horizon lengths leads to ambiguous regret notions in evaluation of learning-based control policies.
+Thus we propose a regret notion that compares a finite-horizon learning-based policy with a finite-horizon oracle controller as the benchmark.
+Second, we bound this regret notion for a class of learning-based control policies for which we prove constraint satisfaction.
 An important aspect of our regret analysis is that we have to consider the stability of our policy when bounding the regret.
 In this sense, our analysis draws a connection between stability of the nonlinear control system and regret performance of the learning policy.